21Nimisha/ProjectNotebookwork/docs/README.md

 5. **View Results**: After running the notebooks, you can analyze the results and visualizations generated in each notebook to gain insights into the housing trends in Gurgaon.

 6. **Export Results**: If applicable, you can export any processed data or model results from the notebooks for further use or analysis.

+## **Data**
+All CSV files required for the analysis should be placed in the data folder within the project directory.
+Ensure that this folder contains all necessary datasets for the notebooks to run correctly.